 - A shared computing cluster, Flux, operated on an allocation basis.
 Researchers can buy as much or as little time as needed on our cluster, currently more than 12,000 cores and growing.

-- Events for individuals engaged in computational discovery at U-M. These include an annual conference, CI Days, an occasional speaker series, and education and training sessions.
+- Events for individuals engaged in computational discovery at U-M. These include symposia, speaker series, and education and training sessions.

 - Access to regional and national high-performance computing resources, as well as on-campus infrastructure.